MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ### Create Azure resources

-You have instantiated your variable block, validated CSV values, and completed a test run.
-Execute this script to create Azure resources as indicated in your CSV setup file.
+You have now created your variable block, validated your CSV values, and completed a test run with `echo`.
+Execute this final portion of the script to create Azure resources as indicated in your CSV input file.

 # [Bash](#tab/bash)